neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 <img src="https://github.com/neuroinformatics-unit/datashuttle/assets/29216006/51b65a6d-492a-4047-ae7b-16273b58e258" alt="datashuttle central and local machines" class="img-responsive"/>

 DataShuttle requires a [one-time setup](#initial-setup-with-configurations) of project name and configurations.
-Next, subjects, session and data-type folder trees can be [created](#creating-subject-and-session-folders) during experimental acquisition.
+Next, subjects, session and datatype folder trees can be [created](#creating-subject-and-session-folders) during experimental acquisition.

 Once acquisition is complete, data can be easily [transferred](#data-transfer) from acquisition computers to a central storage machine.